vanshyelekar04/financial-dashboard/Readme.md

 Password: admin123
 ```

-> These are hardcoded for demo purposes.
-You can update them in `backend/src/controllers/auth.controller.ts`
+> These are hardcoded in `backend/src/controllers/auth.controller.ts`

 ---

 ## 📦 CSV Export

-* Go to Dashboard
+- Go to Dashboard
-* Click `Export CSV`
+- Click `Export CSV`
-* Select the columns
+- Select the columns
-* Click `Download`
+- Click `Download`

-Your file will be automatically downloaded from the browser.
+Your file will be automatically downloaded.

 ---

 ## 🧪 Test Data

-The `backend/data/transactions.json` file contains preloaded dummy data with the following structure:
+The `backend/data/transactions.json` contains dummy data:

 ```json
 [